-Joining a school tour can help in the decision-making process.
+Joining a school tour can help in the decision-making process when you decide to choose a university abroad.
 This gives you a chance to personally experience the school environment.
 On your tour, ask yourself some questions: Will you accept this pace of life?
 Do you like the learning atmosphere in this school?
 Is this the culture for you?
 You get to meet seniors who bring you on the tour and those are the people who can be your first friends in the school if you end up there.

 However, if the costs of joining the school tour is too high, you can always opt to do a virtual tour.
 If you have any follow-up questions, you can contact the representatives.